Based on our stats, here is what generally is, and is not possible with the NDV treatments for canine distemper.

 So, what kind of treatment will save my dog?

 That depends on how old your dog is and what kind of symptoms you are seeing.
 If your dog is pre-neurological, your dog might be treated with Dr. Sears’ serum.
-If the dog is old enough — more than 12 weeks — and has a strong enough of an immune system, an injection of the NDV vaccine may actually be all that is needed.
+Unfortunately, the serum may not be available or you may not have enough time for a vet to make the serum.
+In this case, if the dog is old enough — more than 12 weeks — and has a strong enough of an immune system, an injection of the NDV vaccine may save the dog.
 Some dogs recover that easily.
 But this is not as reliable as the serum, and you won’t know for sure that it will work until you try it.
 If the animal is too young a puppy or has a compromised immune system, you will need to use the serum.
 If the dog is neurological, then the treatment is an injection of the NDV vaccine into the spinal canal.
 This allows the treatment to attack the distemper virus that is destroying the nervous system.

 What is Dr Sears’ serum?